 Finally, choose a name and write a description for your snapshot.

-If you are user of VirtualBox… Good news!
+If you are a VirtualBox user… Good news!
 You can convert an existing VirtualBox

 .vdi snapshot format into a compatible

 .qcow2 snapshot format that virt-manager uses.
-Use this command:
+Use this command for the conversion:

 sudo qemu-img convert -f vdi -O qcow2 virtualboximagelocation targetlocation # Example sudo qemu-img convert -f vdi -O qcow2 PopOS\ 21.04.vdi /var/lib/libvirt/images/popos-21-04.qcow2